gSchool/ada-1-intro-to-ruby/03-language-features/exception-handling.md

 So when are exceptions appropriate?
 There are a lot of [differing opinions](https://www.sitepoint.com/ruby-error-handling-beyond-basics/), but the consensus seems to be that exception handling should be for *exceptional* circumstances.

 Here are some examples of when and when not to raise an exception.
-Each of the following situations is paired with an example in the context of `GroceryStore`.
+Each of the following situations is paired with an example in the context of `Adagrams`.

 <!-- available callout types: info, success, warning, danger, secondary  -->
 ### !callout-info